mgodoy-it/IT-Security-Labs/AWS-IAM.lab/AWS-IAM-Lab-4.md

 ## Accessing the AWS Management Console

-1. At the top of these instructions, choose **Start Lab**. o	The lab session starts. o	A timer displays at the top of the page and shows the time remaining in the session.
+1. At the top of these instructions, choose **Start Lab**.
+  -	The lab session starts.
+  -	A timer displays at the top of the page and shows the time remaining in the session.
-  Tip: To refresh the session length at any time, choose **Start Lab** again before the timer reaches 0:00. o	Before you continue, wait until the circle icon to the right of the AWS link in the upper-left corner turns green.
+  Tip: To refresh the session length at any time, choose **Start Lab** again before the timer reaches 0:00.
+  -	Before you continue, wait until the circle icon to the right of the AWS link in the upper-left corner turns green.

-2. To connect to the AWS Management Console, choose the **AWS** link in the upper-left corner. o	A new browser tab opens and connects you to the console.
+2. To connect to the AWS Management Console, choose the **AWS** link in the upper-left corner.
+  -	A new browser tab opens and connects you to the console.
- _ Tip: If a new browser tab does not open, a banner or icon is usually at the top of your browser with the message that your browser is preventing the site from opening pop-up windows.
+   _Tip: If a new browser tab does not open, a banner or icon is usually at the top of your browser with the message that your browser is preventing the site from opening pop-up windows.
 Choose the banner or icon, and then choose Allow pop-ups._

+3. Arrange the AWS Management Console tab so that it displays along side these instructions.
+Ideally, you will be able to see both browser tabs at the same time, to make it easier to follow the lab steps.

+## Task 1: Create a New EBS Volume

+In this task, you will create and attach an Amazon EBS volume to a new Amazon EC2 instance.

+4. In the AWS Management Console, in the search box next to Services , search for and select EC2.
+5. In the left navigation pane, choose Instances.

+An Amazon EC2 instance named Lab has already been launched for your lab.

+6. Note the Availability Zone of the instance.
+It will look similar to us-east-1a.
+7. In the left navigation pane, choose Volumes.
+  You will see an existing volume that is being used by the Amazon EC2 instance.
+This volume has a size of 8 GiB, which makes it easy to distinguish from the volume you will create next, which will be 1 GiB in size.

+8. Choose **Create volume** then configure:
+  -	**Volume Type**: General Purpose SSD (gp2)
+  -**	Size (GiB)**: 1.
+NOTE: You may be restricted from creating large volumes.
+  -	**Availability Zone:** Select the same availability zone as your EC2 instance.
+  -	Choose **Add tag**
+  -	In the Tag Editor, enter:
+    -	Key: **Name**
+    -	Value: **My Volume**

+9. Choose **Create Volume**
+  Your new volume will appear in the list, and will move from the Creating state to the Available state.
+You may need to choose **refresh** to see your new volume.

+## Task 2: Attach the Volume to an Instance

+In this task you will attach the new EBS volume to the Amazon EC2 instance.

+10. Select **My Volume**.

+11. In the **Actions** menu, choose **Attach volume**.

+12. Choose the Instance field, then select the Lab instance.
+Note that the Device name is set to /dev/sdf.
+Notice also the message displayed that "Newer Linux kernels may rename your devices to /dev/xvdf through /dev/xvdp internally, even when the device name entered here (and shown in the details) is /dev/sdf through /dev/sdp."

+13. Choose **Attach volume**
+The volume state is now _In-use_.

+## Task 3: Connect to Your Amazon EC2 Instance

+In this task, you will connect to the EC2 instance using EC2 Instance Connect which provides access to a terminal in the browser.

+14. In the AWS Management Console, in the search box next to **Services** , search for and select **EC2**.

+15. Choose **Instances**.

+16. Select the **Lab** instance, and then choose **Connect**.

+17. On the **EC2 Instance Connect** tab, choose **Connect**.
+  An EC2 Instance Connect terminal session opens and displays a **$** prompt.

+## Task 4: Create and Configure Your File System

+In this task, you will add the new volume to a Linux instance as an ext3 file system under the /mnt/data-store mount point.

+18. View the storage available on your instance:

+Run the following command: